This is the multi-page printable view of this section. Click here to print.

 GS_DialogueManagerComponent

-The Dialogue Manager is the top-level manager for all dialogue.
-It holds the active DialogueDatabase, maps performer names to level entities via DialoguePerformerMarkerComponent, and is the entry point for starting sequences by name.
+The top-level manager for all dialogue.
+Holds the active database, maps performer names to level entities, and is the entry point for starting sequences.

 BusMethodWhat It Does